ddean4040/BP-Group-Organizer/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.0.5 =
+Bug fix for group forums

 = 1.0.4 =
 Bug fix for groups with quotes in name or description